 We have made a few noticeable and quality of life enhancements to our Slack Message Scheduler in the last month!
 All of these are already active for all members so no updating required.

-Here's a few of the things we've udpated.
+Here are a few of the things we have updated.

 New "On" Keyword

-We're always looking at new ways we can allow people to schedule messages.
-WIth that in mind, we've added the "on" keyword which lets you schedule a message "on" a particular day at 9am your local timezone.
+We are always looking at new ways we can allow people to schedule messages.
+With that in mind, we have added the "on" keyword which lets you schedule a message "on" a particular day at 9am your local timezone.